Approved by the Board of Trustees on July 17, 2015

 - with a commitment to institutional viability and sustainability.

-In the current plan, these three institutional priorities have been further elaborated in the form of four “commitments” – an acknowledgment that we do our work in an active, relational context, possessed of mutual accountabilities.
+Strategic PlanThe Vision, Institutional Priorities, and Strategic Objectives articulated above served as the foundation for the development of the Gonzaga University Strategic Plan.
+This Plan identifies four primary guideposts toward our vision, called “commitments” – an acknowledgment that we do our work in an active, relational context, possessed of mutual accountabilities.

-Each commitment, in turn, contains strategic objectives that serve as declarations of continuous improvement.
-The objectives are distinct from, but related to, goals and strategic initiatives.
-Goals provide a means of defining institutional success in achieving the objectives, and strategic initiatives constitute specific activities undertaken in service of the goals.
+Each commitment in turn contains strategic objectives that serve as declarations of continuous institutional improvement.
+The thirty-five (35) specifically identified goals provide a means of defining institutional success in achieving the objectives.